Subscribe

 Whether you’re chasing epic sunsets, live music, or a tranquil corner with panoramic views, SMA’s rooftops deliver the vibe.
 This guide takes you to the most memorable sky-high spots, where sipping and savoring meet skyline magic.

-Why Rooftop Culture is Booming in San Miguel de Allende
+Why Rooftop Culture is a Thing in San Miguel de Allende

 Atrio Restaurant & Lounge